vmchale/tibetan-typing/README.md

 [2013 project](http://ieeexplore.ieee.org/document/6743395/?reload=true)
 using flash.

-It is a work in progress, so it may have flaws in the sample sentences, accessibility, or implementation.
-Currently, it needs sample sentences, words, and  Feel free to open up a pull request if you find something!
+Currently, it is a work in progress.
+While the implementation is sound, the sample sentences still need refinement.

 ## Use